Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Introduction

-Both weak lensing and galaxy clustering measurements are a challenging effort because they require a strong control of the observational systematic effects \citep{Massey2013,Shapiro2013,Mandelbaum2015}.
-This is especially true for the systematics related to the accurate measurement of galaxy shapes \citep{Kacprzak2012,Kacprzak2014}, to the spatially varying survey properties \citep{Rodriguez-Monroy2022} and to those related to the robust estimates of galaxy redshifts \citep{Crocce2016,Myles2021}.
+Both weak lensing and galaxy clustering measurements are a challenging endeavour because they require a strong control of the observational systematic effects \citep{Massey2013,Shapiro2013,Mandelbaum2015}.
+This is especially true for the systematics related to the accurate measurement of galaxy shapes \citep{Kacprzak2012,Kacprzak2014}, the spatially varying survey properties \citep{Rodriguez-Monroy2022}, and those related to the robust estimates of galaxy redshifts \citep{Crocce2016,Myles2021}.
 Indeed, accurate knowledge of the redshift bins of the galaxy samples observed by cosmological galaxy surveys is required to obtain precise cosmological parameter estimates.

 This is the reason why stage IV experiments \citep{Albrecht2006} have stringent requirements on the tomographic redshift distribution uncertainties.
-The latter is generally modelled in terms of uncertainty on the mean redshift of each tomographic bin, since cosmological parameters are most sensitive to shifts in the redshift mean $\bar{z}$ \citep{Amon2022,vandenbusch2022,Li2023,Dalal2023}, and uncertainty in redshift scatter $\sigma_z$ within a bin, which has a second-order effect on the amplitude of lensing signals, but a first-order effect on the strength of angular galaxy clustering.
-In the case of Rubin-LSST, the requirements set down by the LSST Dark Energy Science Collaboration \citep{LSSTDESC2018} foresee that, for the weak lensing measurements, the systematic uncertainty in the mean redshift of each source tomographic bin should not exceed $0.002 (1 + z)$ in the year 1 (Y1) analysis, which becomes $0.001(1+z)$ in the year 10 (Y10) analysis.
+The latter is generally modelled in terms of uncertainty on the mean redshift of each tomographic bin, since cosmological parameters are most sensitive to shifts in the redshift mean $\bar{z}$ \citep{Amon2022,vandenbusch2022,Li2023,Dalal2023} and uncertainty in redshift scatter, $\sigma_z$, within a bin, which has a second-order effect on the amplitude of lensing signals; however, it has a first-order effect on the strength of angular galaxy clustering.
+In the case of Rubin-LSST, the requirements set down by the LSST Dark Energy Science Collaboration (LSST DESC, \citealt{LSSTDESC2018}) do foresee that for weak lensing measurements, the systematic uncertainty in the mean redshift of each source tomographic bin should not exceed $0.002 (1 + z)$ in the year 1 (Y1) analysis.
+We note that this becomes $0.001(1+z)$ in the year 10 (Y10) analysis.
 For galaxy clustering, the systematic uncertainty on the mean should not exceed $0.005 (1 + z)$ in the Y1 and $0.003(1+z)$ in the Y10 analysis.
-In addition, the systematic uncertainty in the source redshift scatter $\sigma_z$ should not exceed $0.006(1 + z)$ in the Y1 and $0.003(1+z)$ in the Y10 weak lensing analysis, while for galaxy clustering these numbers lower to $0.1(1 + z)$ for Y1 and $0.03(1+z)$ for Y10.
+In addition, the systematic uncertainty in the source redshift scatter, $\sigma_z$, should not exceed $0.006(1 + z)$ in the Y1 and $0.003(1+z)$ in the Y10 weak lensing analysis, while for galaxy clustering these numbers lower to $0.1(1 + z)$ for Y1 and $0.03(1+z)$ for Y10.